-The Flash film has been plagued with creative problems and with so many directors coming and going, you would be excused for assuming the film will never be made.
+The Flash film has been plagued with creative problems, and with so many directors coming and going, you would be excused for assuming the film will never be made.
 As reported, IT director Andy Muschietti recently signed a deal to direct the film.
 Whether Muschietti remains on the project is anyone’s guess.
-Once production commences and an official release date is confirmed, only then can we trust that we will see a finished product.
+Once production commences, and an official release date is confirmed, only then can we trust that we will see a finished product.
 But for me, personally, Ezra Miller was miscast as The Flash in the DCEU.

 Ezra should obviously be allowed to add his own ideas, but Muschietti should avoid any excessive toying and tinkering with the character.
 Hopefully, allowing for a balance between Ezra’s vision and the inspirational, funny, confident and relatable version in the comics and elsewhere.